LiiaDulher/microservices_labs/ReadMe.md

-# Task 3
+# Task 4
-## Microservices with Hazelcast
+## Microservices with Messaging queue
 ## Team: [Liia Dulher](https://github.com/LiiaDulher)
 ### Usage
 Please add project source directory to <b>PYTHONPATH</b> in order for imports to work.

-Run Hazelcast before logging services, that use it.
+Run Hazelcast nodes before logging services, that use it.
+Run Hazelcast noodes before messaging services, that use it.

 Run all services using their runners.
 You can do it using default settings: